cloud-gov/cg-site/content/docs/getting-started/one-off-tasks.md

 title: Running one-off tasks
 ---

-This table shows a handful of common operations, with the recommended way to perform them in GovCloud.
+This table shows a handful of common operations, with the recommended way to perform them.

 What are you trying to do? | Documentation
 --- | ---